powsybl/.github/CONTRIBUTING.md

 ### Committer Rights

-A Committer is a developer with the authority to merge changes into protected branches of a repository.
+A Committer is a developer with the authority to merge changes into main and other protected branches of a repository.
 Committer rights may extend to one or multiple repositories, depending on the developer's expertise.

 Committers can vote when someone requests Committer rights on a repository.